-- The warranties only apply to the original purchaser and are non-transferable. - The second year and five year warranties cover products installed and used for normal residential or designated marine use only. - The warranties apply to units operated outside only if designed for outdoor use by model and serial number. - Replacement water filters, light bulbs, and other consumable parts are not covered by these warranties. - The start of U-Line's obligation is limited to four years after the shipment date from U-Line.
-In-home instruction on how to use your product is not covered by these warranties. - Food, beverage, and medicine loss are not covered by these warranties. - If the product is located in an area where U-Line factory authorized service is not available, you may be responsible for a trip charge or you may be required to bring the product to a U-Line factory authorized service location at your own cost and expense. - Units purchased after use as floor displays, and/or certified reconditioned units, are covered by the limited one year warranty only and no coverage is provided for cosmetic defects.

-• Signal issues related to Wi-Fi connectivity are not covered by these warranties.
+- The warranties only apply to the original purchaser and are non-transferable. - The second, third, and five year warranties cover products installed and used for normal residential or designated marine use only. - · The warranties apply to units operated outside only if designed for outdoor use by model and serial number. - U-Line Commercial products are covered by the one year and 5 year limited warranties and are not eligible for the second and third year limited warranties. - · Replacement water filters, light bulbs, and other consumable parts are not covered by these warranties. - The start of U-Line's obligation is limited to four years after the shipment date from U-Line. - In-home instruction on how to use your product is not covered by these warranties. - Food, beverage, and medicine loss are not covered by these warranties. - If the product is located in an area where U-Line factory authorized service is not available, you may be responsible for a trip charge or you may be required to bring the product to a U-Line factory authorized service location at your own cost and expense. - Units purchased after use as floor displays, and/or certified reconditioned units, are covered by the limited one year warranty only and no coverage is provided for cosmetic defects. - Signal issues related to Wi-Fi connectivity are not covered by these warranties.

-For parts and service assistance, or to find U-Line factory authorized service near you, contact U-Line: 8900 N. 55th Street, Milwaukee, WI 53223 • u-line.com • onlineservice@u-line.com • +1.800.779.2547
+For parts and service assistance, or to find U-Line factory authorized service near you, contact U-Line: 8900 N. 55th Street, Milwaukee, WI 53223 • u-line.com • onlineservice@u-line.com • +1.414.354.0300